 - Some of the troubleshooting tests listed below may cause downtime in your business.
 Make sure you consider potential interruptions before you run these tests.

-- Shaw ensures Internet connection from our network up to the modem works properly.
+- Rogers ensures Internet connection from our network up to the modem works properly.

-- Internet connection problems in your internal business network are your responsibility, but Shaw Support can verify there’s no Shaw issues and help to point you in the right direction.
+- Internet connection problems in your internal business network are your responsibility, but Rogers Support can verify there’s no Rogers issues and help to point you in the right direction.

-How to check if the Shaw modem is online
+How to check if the Rogers modem is online

-Each Shaw modem has an online light, which should be a solid light when things are working well.
+Each Rogers modem has an online light, which should be a solid light when things are working well.
 If the online light is flashing, you may have a connection issue.

 Online light location